MicrosoftDocs/cpp-docs/docs/windows/simpleactivationfactory-getruntimeclassname-method.md

 ## Remarks

-If &#95;&#95;WRL_STRICT&#95;&#95; is defined, an assert error is emitted if the class specified by the `Base` class template parameter isn't derived from [RuntimeClass](../windows/runtimeclass-class.md), or isn't configured with the WinRt or WinRtClassicComMix [RuntimeClassType](../windows/runtimeclasstype-enumeration.md) enumeration value.
+If `__WRL_STRICT__` is defined, an assert error is emitted if the class specified by the `Base` class template parameter isn't derived from [RuntimeClass](../windows/runtimeclass-class.md), or isn't configured with the WinRt or WinRtClassicComMix [RuntimeClassType](../windows/runtimeclasstype-enumeration.md) enumeration value.

 ## Requirements